acarrillo3/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of sessions is to provide a way to persist data across different requests.
+It allows the user to be able to go to different endpoints without having to log back in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the passwords

 - [ ] What does bcrypt do to slow down attackers?

+It adds time to the security algorithm to produce what is known as a key derivation function.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature.

 ## Minimum Viable Product